 4.4 Operating bands and band categories

-MSR requirements are applicable for band definitions and band numbering as defined in the specifications TS 45.005 [6], TS25.104 [3], TS 25.105 [4] and TS 36.104 [5].
+MSR requirements are applicable for band definitions and band numbering as defined in the specifications TS 45.005 [6], TS25.104 [3], TS 25.105 [4], TS 36.104 [5] and TS 38.104 [27].
 For the purpose of defining the BS requirements, the operating bands are divided into three band categories as follows:

-- Band Category 1 (BC1): Bands for E-UTRA FDD and UTRA FDD operation
+- Band Category 1 (BC1): Bands for NR FDD, E-UTRA FDD and/or UTRA FDD operation.
+Bands in this category are also used for NB-IoT operation (all modes).

-- Band Category 2 (BC2): Bands for E-UTRA FDD, UTRA FDD and GSM/EDGE operation
+- Band Category 2 (BC2): Bands for NR FDD, E-UTRA FDD, UTRA FDD and/or GSM/EDGE operation.
+Bands in this category are also used for NB-IoT operation (all modes).

-- Band Category 3 (BC3): Bands for E-UTRA TDD and UTRA TDD operation
+- Band Category 3 (BC3): Bands for NR TDD, E-UTRA TDD and/or UTRA TDD operation.
+Bands in this category are also used for NB-IoT operation (all modes).

 NOTE: For UTRA TDD, requirements in the present document cover the 1.28 Mcps UTRA TDD option.

-The paired and unpaired bands for the three Band Categories are shown in Table 4.4-1 and 4.4-2, together with the corresponding E-UTRA, UTRA and GSM/EDGE band designations.
+The paired and unpaired bands for the three Band Categories are shown in Table 4.4-1 and 4.4-2, together with the corresponding NR, E-UTRA, UTRA and GSM/EDGE band designations.
 In the present specification, the operating band of an MSR Base Stations is designated using the E-UTRA band number according to the tables.

-Table 4.4-1: Paired bands in E-UTRA, UTRA and GSM/EDGE.
+Table 4.4-1: Paired bands in NR, E-UTRA, UTRA and GSM/EDGE